Long-Context Modeling with Dynamic Hierarchical Sparse Attention for Memory-Constrained LLM Inference: Dynamic Hierarchical Sparse Attention

-Our proposed DHSA is a plug-in module integrated into each of the $N$ Transformer layers of an LLM (see \Cref{fig:dhsa_overview}).
-It takes the token embeddings at the current layer as the input and outputs a sparsity mask to prune unimportant token pairs.
+Our proposed DHSA is a drop-in module integrated into each of the $N$ Transformer layers of an LLM (see \Cref{fig:dhsa_overview}).
+It takes the token embeddings at the current layer as the input and outputs a sparse attention pattern.
+To enable efficient prediction, we first group consecutive tokens into \emph{chunks}.
 The core idea is to leverage \textbf{chunk-level similarity} to inform \textbf{token-level sparsity} prediction.
-This requires addressing two key challenges: (1) fixed-size chunking is too rigid to capture \textbf{content shifts}, and (2) average pooling poorly handles \textbf{variable-length chunks}.
-We resolve these with the solutions detailed in \Cref{sec:dynamic_chunking,sec:chunk_repre}.
+This requires addressing two key challenges: (1) fixed-size chunking is too rigid to capture \textbf{content shifts} across varying inputs, and (2) average pooling poorly handles \textbf{variable-length chunks}.
+We resolve these with the solutions detailed in \Cref{sec:dynamic_chunking,sec:chunk_repre}, and validate that DHSA addresses both challenges in our ablation study (\Cref{tab:ablation}).
+First, in \Cref{sec:hierarchical_sparsity_pred} we give an overview of the steps for hierarchical sparsity prediction.